Philip Green & should gagging orders be banned?

 Whereas in court there is always the ‘litigation risk’, the chance that you could lose.
 Most sexual harassment or racism isn’t done in emails or in writing, therefore, it’s very hard to prove.

 The second advantage of settlements is that most people don’t want to be in court and become public figures, bringing their bosses to account.
 They just want to get another job and move on from the whole thing.
 Making them go through a 2-year court case is probably the last thing they want to happen to them.

 Also, employment law legal aid was cut a long time ago, therefore, how do you fund that court case?
 How do you afford a lawyer?
 The whole thing in practice is a bit of a nightmare.
 It is a difficult reality.

 The stigma attached to people who have gone public with allegations of harassment

-If you are well known yourself or the person you are trying to claim against is well known, it must attract press attention and you forever afterwards become the person who was sexually harassed by so and so, and you probably don’t want future employers knowing this and associating you with your past.
+If you are well-known yourself, or the person you are trying to claim against is well-known, it must attract press attention.
+Forever after you become the person who was sexually harassed by so and so, but you probably don’t want future employers knowing this and associating you with your past.

-You’ve got to accept that the past is the past, this has happened, which was bad.
+You have to accept that the past is the past; this has happened; it was bad.
 Going forward what do you want, a lump sum payment, or to go to court and be in the public eye?
-Because the fact is that people would probably do neither of these things if you ban these gagging orders: people would get nothing at all.
+The fact is that people would probably not do either of these things if you banned gagging orders: people would get nothing at all.

-The effect that the Philip Green scenario has had on gagging orders.
+The effect of the Philip Green story on gagging orders.

-It’s great that campaigns like #metoo have gone global, and it’s great that unscrupulous employers are getting called out for this type of behaviour.
-But let’s not throw the baby out with the bath water here and go the extra step of banning gagging orders without a proper incentive or alternative.
-What’s the alternative?
-How’s it going to work?
-And how will it protect the employees when we get to this idea of settling cases out of court?
+But let’s not throw the baby out with the bath water here and ban gagging orders without a proper incentive or alternative.
+What is the alternative?
+How is it going to work?
+And how will it protect the employees when we get to the idea of settling cases out of court?